talastairb/Matlab-2048/README.md

 Known issues:
 Numbers spawn when there are invalid moves
-Needs to remove blocks when they merge (0044 goes to 0048 should be 0008) There is no game over notification
+Needs to remove blocks when they merge (0044 -> goes to 0048 should be 0008) There is no game over notification
+Text should be bigger and have background colors Save/load update generates random position

 Requirements: